Center for Research on Abroad

-Research-to-Practice CollaborationThe RAISE Center is in collaboration with the Forum on Education Abroad, who publishes Frontiers: An Interdisciplinary Journal of Study Abroad, to publish a series of research-to-practice briefs to enhance experiences and outcomes of underrepresented students abroad.
+Research-to-Practice CollaborationThe RAISE Center is collaborating with the Forum on Education Abroad, who publishes Frontiers: An Interdisciplinary Journal of Study Abroad, to publish a series of research-to-practice briefs to enhance experiences and outcomes of underrepresented students abroad.
 The first special issue is anticipated to be published in April 2023.

 RAISE Center Year-in ReviewThe RAISE Center Year-in-Review document highlights progress, products, and achievements of the RAISE Center and collaborators in Academic Year 2021-2022.
 Click here to download.

 Brunsting appointed editorNelson Brunsting serves as the Editor, Special Issues for the Journal of International Students.
 Nelson previously served as Associate Editor.
-The next special issue, titled “Lived Experiences in an Era of Unprecedented Uncertainty and Challenges: New Voices from Intersectional Identities” will be published in September.
+The first special issue, titled “Lived Experiences in an Era of Unprecedented Uncertainty and Challenges: New Voices from Intersectional Identities” is accessible here.